All Black Lives Matter

 Aug 2014 - Aug 2015

-Prior to my career in software development, I was an astronomy and physics instructor.
-My courses introduced students to the skills required to think critically about the physical world and offered students experience in solving real-world problems.
+Before my career in software development, I was an astronomy and physics instructor.
+My courses introduced students to the skills required to think critically about the physical world.
+They offered students experience in solving real-world problems.

 Research Assistant